jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/update-orchestration-of-central-clouds-regionone-and-subclouds-using-the-cli.rst

     true (default) or false — determines whether update orchestration failure for a subcloud prevents application to subsequent subclouds.

+**upload only**
+    the patch strategy will only upload the necessary patches to the subclouds, without executing the other steps (apply, install, reboot, etc.).

 .. _update-orchestration-of-central-clouds-regionone-and-subclouds-using-the-cli-ul-blq-nmx-fdb: